apache/datafusion-ray/dev/release/README.md

 Release candidates should be deleted once the release is published.

-Get a list of DataFusion release candidates:
+Get a list of DataFusion for Ray release candidates:

 ```bash
 svn ls https://dist.apache.org/repos/dist/dev/datafusion | grep datafusion-ray